Murder of Anthony Walker: Murder

 Anthony Walker spent the evening of 29 July 2005 at home with his girlfriend, Louise Thompson, babysitting his nephew.
 At 11 p.m., the couple left the house and walked to the bus stop along with Walker's cousin Marcus Binns.
 There, they encountered Michael Barton, aged 17, who threatened to stab Walker and Binns.
 As Walker, Thompson and Binns walked to another bus stop, near McGoldrick Park, Barton and his friend Paul Taylor, aged 20, followed them in a car and drove to the park, ambushing them when they reached it.
 Binns and Thompson managed to escape and ran away to get help, while Walker was fatally wounded when Taylor struck him in the head with an ice axe, which lodged in his skull, causing brain death.
 He was taken to Whiston Hospital and then to the Walton Centre, where he died at 5:25 a.m.

 By the next morning, Barton and Taylor had fled to Amsterdam.
 When police named them as suspects, Barton's brother, footballer Joey Barton, appealed for them to return to the UK and turn themselves in.
-They flew back to Liverpool on 3 August and were arrested and charged with Walker's murder.
+They flew back to Liverpool on the 3rd of August and were arrested and charged with Walker's murder.

 Trial

 The trial took place between November and December 2005, and on 1 December, Taylor and Barton were convicted of the murder.
 Passing life sentences, with minimum terms of 23 years and eight months for Taylor, who had admitted the murder just before the trial, and 17 years and eight months for Barton, Lord Justice Leveson said that the cousins had perpetrated a "terrifying ambush" and a "racist attack of a type poisonous to any civilised society".
 Barton's sentence was reduced by eight months to 17 years in 2016, in recognition of improvements in his attitude and behaviour.

-Barton was released from jail in September 2022 after serving 17 years behind bars.
+Barton was released from prison in September 2022 after serving 17 years.